 When are Berries on Lily of the Valley Ready?

 If you wish to try starting lily of the valley plants from seed, you should be aware of one important fact: lily of the valley seed toxicity.
-Those little lily of the valley seed pods are extremely dangerous to have around pets and children.
+These little lily of the valley seed pods are extremely dangerous to have around pets and children.
 Since they are so easy to just divide, planting lily of the valley berries is the slow way to go for more plants.
 Germination is capricious and the seeds must be used as soon as possible and should be ripe.

 Viable seed must come from ripe berries.
-The green berries will turn red and then gradually shrivel and turn rusty brown
+The green berries will turn red and then gradually shrivel and turn rusty brown when they are ripe.
+Waiting for the seeds to ripen can be an exercise in futility because birds and other wild animals don’t seem to mind their toxic reputation.

 Separating Seed from Lily of the Valley Seed Pods

 The dried berries can be hard to open without crushing the seed.
 Soak them in warm water for an hour to plump up the berries and then carefully excise away the flesh.
 Use gloves to prevent any of the poisonous flesh or juice from getting on your hands.
-There will be 1 to 3 seeds per pod.
+There will be one to three seeds per pod.
 The seeds do not store well so planting lily of the valley berries quickly is important to success.

 Alternatives to Planting Lily of the Valley Berries

 Dig up a patch of lily of the valley and pull away the little offsets.
-Plant pips 2 inches under the soil with the stem area up.
+Plant pips 2 inches (5 cm.) under the soil with the stem area up.
 Mulch over the area to protect the little plants.
 In late winter to early spring, pull away the mulch so new sprouts will have an easier time coming up.

 New plants will have flowers the following year.
-If you prefer the challenge of planting the berries, it can be an interesting project.
+If you prefer the challenge of planting berries, it can be an interesting project.
 Due to the variability of seed germination, you can always fall back on division to increase your crop of these darling little white bell flowers.